 If you aren't convinced that Secure Boot will improve your system's security, or if it's simply causing you too many problems, you might want to disable the feature entirely.
 Given the fact that most malware targets Windows, this approach is most reasonable on computers that don't run Windows.
 You'll have to be comfortable navigating your firmware's setup screens to do this.
 Unfortunately, there's no standardization in where Secure Boot options might be located or what they might be called; therefore, I can't provide a procedure that will work for every computer.
-Instead, I describe the options on four computers I own that support Secure Boot: the ASRock FM2A88M Extreme4+ motherboard, the ASUS P8H77-I motherboard, the HP EliteDesk 705 Mini-Desktop Computer, Intel NUC DC53427 Mini-Desktop Computer, the MSI A88X-G43 motherboard, and the Lenovo IdeaPad U530 Touch laptop computer.
+Instead, I describe the options on several computers I own that support Secure Boot: the ASRock FM2A88M Extreme4+ motherboard, the ASUS P8H77-I motherboard, the HP EliteDesk 705 Mini-Desktop Computer, Intel NUC DC53427 Mini-Desktop Computer, the MSI A88X-G43 motherboard, and the Lenovo IdeaPad U530 Touch laptop computer.
 I present details of all of these systems here in the hopes that one of them will be similar enough to whatever you're facing to be helpful.
 Most of these tools work in a similar way, despite significant differences in their graphics—you locate a menu (usually called Boot or Security) on which an option exists to enable or disable Secure Boot, and disable it.
 Sometimes another option must be set before this can be done, though; and sometimes names vary enough to create confusion.